{{ summaryHeading }}

 Why is Delete selected pages disabled?

-The action needs a loaded PDF, a ready PDF runtime, no more than 700 source pages, at least one page selected for deletion, and at least one kept page.
-The action hint shows the range or source-file issue to fix.
+The action needs a loaded PDF, no more than 700 pages, a valid deletion range, at least one selected page, and at least one kept page.
+The warning area and action hint show which condition needs attention.

 Can I delete every page?

-No. Entries such as all, *, or a range that covers the full document are blocked because the output PDF must keep at least one page.
+No. Entries such as all, *, or a range that covers the full document are blocked because the cleaned PDF must keep at least one page.

 Glossary: